 A case related to the Campaign for Fiscal Equity, Inc. v.
 State of New York was heard on appeal on May 30, 2017 in New Yorkers for Students' Educational Rights v.
 State of New York ("NYSER") and a consolidated case on the right to a sound basic education.
 The NYSER lawsuit asserts that the State has failed to comply with the original decision in the Court of Appeals in the Campaign for Fiscal Equity case, and asks the Court of Appeals to require the State to develop new methodologies, formulas and mechanisms for determining State aid, to fully fund the foundation aid formula, to eliminate the supermajority requirement for voter approval of budgets which increase school district property tax levies above the property tax cap limitation, and related matters.
 On June 27, 2017, the Court of Appeals held that the plaintiffs' causes of action were properly dismissed by the earlier Appellate Division decision except insofar as two causes of action regarding accountability mechanisms and sufficient State funding for a "sound basic education" as applicable solely to the school districts in New York City and Syracuse.
 The Court emphasized its previous ruling in the Campaign for Fiscal Equity case that absent "gross education inadequacies", claims regarding State funding for a "sound basic education" must be made on a district-by-district basis based on the specific facts therein.
 On October 14, 2021, Governor Hochul announced that New York State has reached an agreement to settle and discontinue the New Yorkers for Students' Educational Rights v.
-New York State case, following through on the State's commitment to fully fund the current Foundation Aid formula to New York's school districts over three years and ending the State's prior opposition to providing such funding.
+New York State case, following through on the State's commitment to fully fund the current Foundation Aid formula to New

+York's school districts over three years and ending the State's prior opposition to providing such funding.
 The litigation, which has been ongoing since 2014, sought to require New York State to fully fund the Foundation Aid formula that was put into place following the Campaign for Fiscal Equity cases, and has been previously opposed by the State.
 Foundation Aid was created in 2007 and takes school district wealth and student need into account to create and equitable distribution of state funding to schools, however, New York State has never fully funded Foundation Aid, The new settlement requires New York to phase-in full funding of Foundation Aid by the FY 2024 budget.
 In the 2022 Enacted State Budget approved in April 2022, the Executive and Legislature agreed to fully fund the Foundation Aid by FY 2024 budget and enacted this commitment into law.
 A breakdown of the currently anticipated Foundation Aid funding is available below:

-- FY 2022: \$19.8 billion, covering 30% of existing shortfall. - FY 2023: Approximately \$21.3 billion, covering 50% of the anticipated shortfall. - FY 2024: Approximately \$23.2 billion, eliminating the anticipated shortfall, and funding the full amount of Foundation Aid for all school Districts.
+- FY 2022: \$19.8 billion, covering 30% of existing shortfall - FY 2023: Approximately \$21.3 billion, cover 50% of the anticipated shortfall - FY 2024: Approximately \$23.2 billion, eliminating the anticipated shortfall, and funding the full amount of Foundation Aid for all school Districts - FY 2025: Funding the full amount of Foundation Aid for all school districts. - FY 2026: 2% minimum increase in Foundation Aid to all school districts.
+The State's 2025-26 Enacted Budget makes a number of alterations to the Foundation Aid formula designed to reflect low-income student populations and provide additional aid to low-wealth school districts.

-The following table illustrates the percentage of total revenue of the District for each of the below fiscal years comprised of State aid and budgeted figures for 2022-2023 and 2023-2024 fiscal years.
+The following table illustrates the percentage of total revenue of the District for each of the below fiscal years comprised of State aid and budgeted figures for 2024-25 and proposed budgeted figures for 2025-26 fiscal years.